SegersIan/knowledge-base/content/ai/transformer-architecture.md

             * **Query vector** \\( \mathbf{q}_i = \mathbf{x}_i \mathbf{W}_Q \\)
             * **Key vector** \\( \mathbf{k}_i = \mathbf{x}_i \mathbf{W}_K \\)
             * **Value vector** \\( \mathbf{v}_i = \mathbf{x}_i \mathbf{W}_V \\)
     * For a single token, you create per "head" basically another Q, K and V vectors.
+That means that "per head" there is another weight matrix.
+So if you want 5 heads, the models needs to have 5 different weight matrixes for Q, K and V. That means, the head count is set and defined at training stage.

 ### Positional Encoding